-When you are a mom of little ones, finding rest as a mom can seem like a far-off dream.
+When you have little ones, finding rest as a mom can seem like a far-off dream.
 There is the physical, mental, and emotional exhaustion that can cause moms to feel as though they are worn down with little left to give.
-Someone always needs something and many times the last thing moms get is a little time of peace and quiet.
+Someone always needs something, and many times, the last thing moms get is a little time of peace and quiet.

 Different seasons of motherhood can bring about different feelings of exhaustion.
 When my children are sick and I am up most of the night tending to them, I am physically exhausted.

 There are also times, I realize I am needing mental rest.
 From the constant training, teaching, and chattering, our minds do need time to rest and replenish.
 Over time, I have come to realize that finding rest is vital to my well-being as a mama and it is possible to achieve.

 As you think about creating space for rest, I encourage you to consider these five things: